Advancing Parameter Efficiency in Fine-tuning via Representation Editing: Hyperparameters

-We train using AdamW with a linear learning rate decay schedule.
-For a fair comparison, we restrict the model sequence length to the same for all baseline methods.
-What's more, the Hugginface PEFT package is used when we replicate Prefix Tuning and LoRA, and the opendelta package is used when we replicate Adapter and Adapter(FFN).
-See the hyperparameters used in our experiments for GPT-2 medium and GPT-2 large in Table \ref{tab:hyper_appendix_gpt2}.
+We trained the models using AdamW with a linear learning rate decay schedule.
+To ensure a fair comparison, we maintained the same sequence length across all baseline PEFT methods.
+We used the Huggingface PEFT package to replicate Prefix Tuning and LoRA, and the OpenDelta package to replicate Adapter and Adapter-FFN.
+The hyperparameters used in our experiments for GPT-2 medium and GPT-2 large are detailed in Table \ref{tab:hyper_appendix_gpt2}s.

-We conduct evaluation after training every $500$ train step and select the model with the best performance on the validation set for final testing.
-To ensure statistical significance, we run $3$ times using different random seeds and report the average results and corresponding variance for almost all these experiments.